qcastel/dataiku-gitops-blog-article/blog.md

 #### Integrating GitOps into Your Existing Workflow

 As a Dataiku user, your daily workflow remains largely unchanged.
 You continue to develop and refine your projects within the DSS environment, leveraging its powerful tools and features.
-However, when you're ready to push your changes to production, that's where the GitOps workflow begins to enhance your process:

-- **Continue Your Usual Development**: Work on your Dataiku projects as you always have, making changes, running experiments, and iterating on your models.
-- **Initiate the GitOps Workflow**: When you're ready to move your changes to production, push your changes to the remote repository.
-This is the starting point of the GitOps workflow.
+When you're ready to promote your changes to production, simply push them to the remote repository to initiate the GitOps workflow.
+This approach adds deployment controls and automation without disrupting your familiar development process.

-This approach allows you to build on your existing workflow, adding the benefits of GitOps without disrupting your current processes.
-It provides a structured path to production, enhancing reliability and collaboration.

 #### Transitioning to a Classic Git Workflow